justinthelaw/uds-rke2/docs/DEVELOPMENT.md

 ## Troubleshooting

 If your RKE2 cluster is failing to spin up in the first place, you can use `journalctl` to monitor the progress.
-Please note that it may take up to 10 minutes for the cluster spin-up and move on to the next step of the UDS RKE2 bundle deployment.
+Please note that it may take up to 10 minutes for the cluster to spin up and move on to the next step of the UDS RKE2 bundle deployment.

 ```bash
 journalctl -xef -u rke2-server
 ```

 Occasionally, a package you are trying to re-deploy, or a namespace you are trying to delete, may hang.
-To workaround this, be sure to check the events and logs of all resources, to include pods, deployments, daemonsets, clusterpolicies, etc. There may be finalizers, Pepr hooks, and etc. causing the re-deployment or deletion to fail.
+To work around this, be sure to check the events and logs of all resources, including pods, deployments, daemonsets, clusterpolicies, etc. There may be finalizers, Pepr hooks, etc. causing the re-deployment or deletion to fail.
 Use the `k9s` and `kubectl` tools that are vendored with UDS CLI, like in the examples below:

 ```bash
 # k9s CLI for debugging